A beautifully set table with three appetizing meals served on white dishware and a linen tablecloth at an upscale restaurant.

 As the birthplace of the first Tim Hortons in 1964, the city proudly carries a legacy of great coffee and iconic donuts.

 From morning fuel to celebratory evenings, Hamilton’s dining scene offers something unforgettable for every occasion.
-Whether you’re craving brunch before a Tiger Cats game or an elegant dinner after a night with the Philharmonic Orchestra, here are some of the best places to eat in Hamilton.
+Whether you’re craving brunch before a Tiger Cats football game or an elegant dinner after a night with the Philharmonic Orchestra, here are some of the best places to eat in Hamilton.

 Breakfast and brunch